boscoh/sqladaptor/README.md

 ## Why?

-If you often build prototypes, then to start with, you will probably save your data in JSON files or Pandas parquet files.
+Building protoytpes, you will often save your data as JSON or Pandas files.
-At some point, you will want to transition to a database where updating/inserting data to disk would more efficient.
+At some point though, you will want to transition to a database where updating/inserting data to disk is more efficient.

-SqlAdaptor allows an easy transition to get started on such a database.
+SqlAdaptor allows an easy transition to such a database.
-This includes convenience functions to search the data using dicts, and methods to return database rows in dicts for web-servers.
+This includes methods to search using dicts, and to return rows as dicts for web-servers.

+This is possible
+because there is an equivalence between lists of JSON dicts, Pandas DataFrames and SQl tables - they are all tabular arrangements of columnar data.

 ## Installation